Ronald Acuña Jr. Player Props: Braves vs. Brewers

 Ronald Acuña Jr. At The Plate

-- Among the qualified hitters, he ranks second in batting average, while his on-base percentage ranks third and he is second in slugging.
+- Among the qualified hitters in MLB, he ranks second in batting average, fourth in on-base percentage, and third in slugging.

-- Acuna enters this game on a five-game hitting streak.
-In his last games, he's hitting .400 with two homers.

-- In 78.9% of his 95 games this season, Acuna has picked up at least one hit.
-He's also had 39 multi-hit games.
+- Acuna has picked up a hit in 78.1% of his 96 games this year, with more than one hit in 40.6% of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.